Ybalrid/BtOgre2/README.md

  - `BULLET_ROOT` : where your Bullet build3 directory is located

 Then you'll be able to use your favorite compiler and toolchain to build this project.
-Was only tested with Visual Studio 14 (2015) x64
+(Was only tested with Visual Studio 14 (2015) x64)

 ## Attribution of original work

-This is a forked project from BtOgre, originally created by nikki93 (as of his github name), and take root form a fork by nyxkn.
+This is a forked project from BtOgre, originally created by nikki93 (as of his github name), and take root from a fork by nyxkn.

 The goal is to reorganise the source code of this project, and also do some cleaning.